solliancenet/Azure-Machine-Learning-Dev-Guide/intro/tools.md

 run.complete()
 ```

-When the run finishes, you can view the experiment run in the Azure portal.
-To print a URL that navigates to the results for the last run, use the following code:
+Wait until the run completes, then execute the following to display a URL that shows the experiment run in the Azure portal:

 ```python
 print(run.get_portal_url())
 ```

-This code returns a link you can use to view the logged values in the Azure portal in your browser.

 ![This screenshot shows the output of the above experiment as viewed from the Azure portal.](media/simple-experiment-run.png 'Logged values from experiment')

 ## Visual Studio Code with the Azure Machine Learning extension

-[Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
-It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).
+[Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) is a powerful and flexible, yet lightweight source code editor that runs on your Windows, Linux, or macOS desktop.
+It comes with built-in support for JavaScript, TypeScript, and Node.js, but can be extended to support other languages and runtimes such as C++, C#, Java, Python, PHP, Go, .NET, and Unity.

 Visual Studio Code has rapidly become one of the most popular free cross-platform integrated development environments (IDE) in use today.
-The primary reasons for this are its very lightweight size which allows it to quickly run on almost any desktop hardware, and its large extension marketplace that helps developers add capabilities for a wide range of development tasks.
+The primary reasons for this are its very lightweight size, which allows it to quickly run on almost any desktop hardware and its large extension marketplace that helps developers add capabilities for a wide range of development tasks.

 The [Azure Machine Learning extension](https://aka.ms/vscodetoolsforai) for Visual Studio Code adds features that help you manage your Machine Learning service workspace, and train and deploy machine learning and deep learning models.
 When you install this extension, the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) and the [Microsoft Python extension ](https://marketplace.visualstudio.com/items?itemName=ms-python.python) are also installed.
-These extensions allow you to connect to your Azure subscription and configure the Machine Learning service workspace, and turns Visual Studio Code into a Python IDE.
-The Microsoft Python extension uses all of the power of Visual Studio Code to provide autocomplete, IntelliSense, linting, debugging, and unit testing.
-The extension also allows you to easily switch between Python environments, including virtual and conda environments.
-For more information about editing, running, and debugging Python code, see the [Python hello-world tutorial](https://code.visualstudio.com/docs/python/python-tutorial).
+These extensions allow you to connect to your Azure subscription and configure the Machine Learning service workspace and turns Visual Studio Code into a Python IDE.
+The Microsoft Python extension harnesses the power of Visual Studio Code to provide debugging, unit testing, linting, IntelliSense, and autocomplete capabilities to your Python scripts and applications.
+You can also easily switch between Python environments with the extension, including virtual and conda environments.
+See the [Python hello-world tutorial](https://code.visualstudio.com/docs/python/python-tutorial) for information about editing, running, and debugging Python code.

-You will need to [install Python version **3.7.3** or higher](https://www.python.org/downloads/) before you begin.
-If Visual Studio Code is open during the install, you will need to restart it after installing Python.
+You need to [install Python version **3.7.3** or higher](https://www.python.org/downloads/) before you begin.
+If Visual Studio Code is open during the install, you need to restart it after installing Python.

 Before you can begin using the new Python capabilities in VS Code, you must select your Python interpreter.
 You do this by opening the **Command Palette** in VS Code (`Ctrl+Shift+P`), typing **Python: Select Interpreter** and selecting that command.
 If you see an error stating that `python.pythonPath` cannot be set or does not exist, you may not have installed an interpreter, such as [Anaconda](https://www.anaconda.com/download/).
 Install Anaconda and restart Visual Studio Code before attempting to select the interpreter.

-In the lower-right corner of the window, a notification will appear indicating that the Azure Machine Learning SDK is being automatically installed.
-The newly created Python environment is local and private, and it has the Visual Studio Code prerequisites for working with the Azure Machine Learning service.
+A notification will appear in the lower-right corner of the window, indicating that the Azure Machine Learning SDK is automatically being installed.
+The newly created Python environment is local and private and contains the Visual Studio Code prerequisites for working with the Azure Machine Learning service.

 ![A dialog appears stating that the Azure ML extension starting runtime dependencies...](media/vscode-azure-ml-extension-installing.png 'VS Code notification')

 Follow the instructions [here](https://code.visualstudio.com/docs/python/python-tutorial) for configuring VS Code for Python development.

-The AML extension adds a section to the Azure menu item on VS Code's left-hand menu (the Azure menu item is added by the extension if it does not already exist) named "MACHINE LEARNING".
+The AML extension adds a section to the Azure menu item on VS Code's left-hand menu (the extension adds the Azure menu item if it does not already exist) named _MACHINE LEARNING_.
 Within this section is a list of each of your Azure subscriptions.
 You can right-click on a subscription and add a new Azure Machine Learning service workspace through prompts in VS Code's command palette.
-When you expand an existing workspace, you can view experiments, pipelines, compute targets, models (each are versioned), deployed model images, and deployments.
+When you expand an existing workspace, you can view experiments, pipelines, compute targets, models (each is versioned), deployed model images, and deployments.

-The screenshot below shows these features for an AML workspace that has been expanded underneath a subscription in this new section.
-In this screenshot, a context menu is displayed after right-clicking on one of the models.
+The screenshot below shows the features for an AML workspace that have been expanded underneath a subscription in this new section.
+In this screenshot, a context menu displays after right-clicking on one of the models.
 You can see the following actions you can take on a model:

 - Download Model file
 - Remove Model